awslabs/deeplearning-emr/mxnet-spark/README.md

-# Distributed Offline Inference using Apache MXNet and Apache Spark on Amazon EMR
+# Distributed Inference using Apache MXNet and Apache Spark on Amazon EMR

 In this article we will demonstrate how to run distributed offline inference on large datasets using [Aapche MXNet](http://mxnet.apache.org/) (incubating) and [Apache Spark](https://spark.apache.org/) on [Amazon EMR](https://aws.amazon.com/emr/) platform.
 We will explain how offline inference is useful, why it is challenging, and how you can leverage MXNet and Spark on Amazon EMR to overcome this challenge.

 ## Distributed Inference on Large Datasets - Need and Challenges

 Once a deep learning model has been trained, it is put to work by running inference on new data.
 Inference may be executed in real-time, for tasks that require immediate feedback such as fraud detection.
 This is typically known as online inference.
 Alternatively, inference may be executed offline, when a pre-computation is useful.
-A common use case for offline inference are services with low-latency requirements such as recommender systems.
-In these cases, recommendations are pre-computed using offline inference, results are stored in low latency storage, and on demand, recommendations are served from storage.
+A common use case for offline inference are services with low-latency requirements such as recommender systems  that requires sorting and ranking many user-product scores.
+In these cases, recommendations  that requires sorting and ranking many user-product scoresare pre-computed using offline inference, results are stored in low latency storage, and on demand, recommendations are served from storage.
 Backfilling historic data with predictions generated from state of the art models is another use case.
 As a hypothetical example, NY Times could use this setup to backfill archived photographs with person names predicated from a person detection model.
 Distributed inference can also be used for testing new models on historical data to verify if they yield better results before deploying to production.

 Typically, distributed inference is performed on large scale datasets spanning millions of records or more.
 Processing such massive datasets within a reasonable amount of time require a cluster of machines set up with deep learning capabilities.
-A distributed cluster enables high throughput processing via data partitioning and task parallelization.
+A distributed cluster enables high throughput processing via data partitioning, batching and task parallelization.
 However, setting up a deep learning data processing cluster comes with challenges:
 * **Cluster Setup and Management**: Setting up and monitoring nodes, maintaining high availability, deploying and configuring software packages, and more.
 * **Resource and Job Management**: Scheduling and tracking jobs, partitioning data and handling job failures.
 * **Deep learning setup**: deploying, configuring and running deep learning tasks.